Generic Name: tocilizumab (Intravenous route, Subcutaneous route)

 You or your child will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

 This medicine will lower the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
 Tell your doctor if you have any kind of infection before you start using this medicine.
-Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.
+Also tell your doctor if you have ever had an infection that would not go away or an infection that keeps coming back.

 Call your doctor right away if you or your child start to have a cough that won't go away, weight loss, night sweats, fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, blurred vision, or feeling generally ill.
 These may be signs that you have an infection.

 Tocilizumab may cause headaches and skin reactions, such as a rash or itching, while you are receiving the injection or within 24 hours after you receive it.
 Check with your doctor or nurse right away if you or your child have any of these symptoms.

 This medicine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash, hives, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive the medicine.
+This can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using this medicine.